 There’s no arguing that taking as long as 21 months to file a property claim is neither “prompt” nor does it provide information about the damages “as soon as possible” to the insurance company.

 With both claims denied, this means the Association is now responsible for the property damage and must pay for repairs out of pocket.
-It’s also likely this Association will now have roof exclusions in future policies by any future insurance carrier.
+It’s also likely the Association will now have roof exclusions in future policies by any future insurance carrier.

-- Keep detailed records of all property maintenance and inspections
+- Keep detailed records of all property maintenance and inspections.